joebullard/slack-translate/README.md

 For now, this repo provides Google Cloud Functions which can be deployed and configured as Slack slash-commands for translation of messages.

-**NOTE**:
+The current architecture requires the language to be sent as a query param.
+This means that you need one Slack command (and its API key) for every desired target language, instead of having one command which treats the first word as a parameter for example.

-The current architecture is not good, as it requires the language to be sent as a query param from Slack, added by different commands, instead of having one command which treats the first word as a parameter for example.
-This means managing multiple API keys.
-For my team, this is not an issue right now since we only have two primary languages.
-I will be improving this very soon.
+I will not be changing this anytime soon, as my team only cares about English/Japanese translation, and it is more user-friendly to have two commands which operate in opposite directions (see images below).

 ## Usage